Jump to: Where Does Gold Come From? | Where is Gold formed and found? | Gold Production in 2020 | What is Gold used for? | How is gold bullion made?

-Physical gold gets mined on every continent other than Antartica.
+Physical gold mining happens on every continent other than Antarctica.

-On Earth, the most substantial amounts of gold ore are spread about and found in the various oceans - but extracting gold under and from seawater is not yet profitable or feasible.
+On Earth, the most substantial amounts of gold deposits are spread about and found in the various oceans - but extracting gold under and from seawater is not yet profitable or feasible.

 That is just about 0.8 troy ounces of physical gold for every human being alive today.
-In terms of today's fluctuating gold price, the value of the world's physical gold supply is around $8 trillion in fiat US dollar value total.
+In terms of today's fluctuating gold price, the value of the world's physical gold supply is around $11 trillion in total fiat US dollar value.

 One tonne of gold is equivalent to 32,150.7 troy ounces of gold.
 Here you can see what a ton of gold looks like in real life and how to calculate its ongoing value.

-In terms of national gold mining outputs, China was the largest producer of gold in the world in 2016 (and has been the largest miner of gold for many years in a row now).
-Chinese gold mining accounted for around 14% of total global physical gold production for the year 2016.
+In terms of national gold production outputs, China was the largest producer of gold in the world in 2020 (and has been the largest gold mining country for many years in a row now).

 What is Gold used for?

-For about 6,000 years now, human beings have mined gold for uses such as adornment, long term savings, or for industrial uses (e.g. technological, medicinal, and scientific applications).
+For about 6,000 years now, human beings have mined gold for uses such as adornment, long-term savings, or industrial uses (e.g. electronics, dentistry, and medicine industry, along with other scientific applications).

 How is gold bullion made?

 The following video takes you through the process of refining gold into .999 fine gold bullion purity.